-Setting Description Туре Select the type of symbol variable or system variable registered in the [Watch List] window.
+Setting Description Ту pe Select the type of symbol variable or system variable registered in the [Watch List] window.
 For how to register, refer to the following.
-"29.10.2 Monitor the Current Values of Symbol Variables" (page 29-78) on Edit 4 You can edit registered symbol variables.
-3utt Delete × You can delete registered symbol variables. on Decimal 10 Change the display to decimal format.
-Operation Button Hexadecimal 16 Change the display to hexadecimal format.
-Ad Address The variable name added to the watch list is displayed. Туре The variable type added to the watch list window is displayed.
-Radix The variable format added to the watch list is displayed.
-Current Value Current Value The current value added to the watch list is displayed.
-If the type is [Bit Variable], right-click and then click [ON] or [Older the type is [Integer Variable], [Float Variable], or [Real Variable] right-click to input the value.
-Example Display [Specify Bit], [Specify Byte You can configure the settings only for the [Integer Variable] type.
-Select [Specify Bit], [Specify Byte], or [Specify Word].
-Decimal or hexadecimal format can be specified in [Specify Byte] and [Specify Word].
+"28.11.2 Monitor/Change the Current Value of Symbol Variables" (page 28-90) Delete X Decimal 10 Hexadecimal 16 ₹ In Monitor Step, you can edit the display format and value of registered symbol variables. n E Delete × In Monitor Step, you can remove symbol variables from the watch list. atic Decimal 10 In Monitor Step, changes the display to decimal format.
+Oper Hexadecimal 16 In Monitor Step, changes the display to hexadecimal format.
+In Monitor Step, changes the display to hexadecimal format.
+Ad Address The variable name added to the watch list will be displayed.
+The variable name added to the watch list will be displayed. Ту Туре The variable type added to the watch list window will be displayed.
+Ra dix The variable format added to the watch list will be displayed.
+Current Value In Monitor Step, the current value added to the watch list will be displayed.
+If the type is [Bit Variable], right-click and then click [ON], [OFF], [Force ON], or [Force OFF].
+If the type is [Integer Variable], [Float Variable], or [Real Variable], right-click to input the value.
+Example Display In Monitor Step, you can configure the settings only for the [Integer Variable] type.
+Select [Specify Bit], [Specify Byte], or [Specify Word Decimal or hexadecimal format can be specified in [Specify Byte] an [Specify Word].

-29.15 Restrictions
+28.15 Restrictions

-29.15.1 Scan Time Delay
+28.15.1 Delay of Scan Time

-■ AGP-3300 Series
+■ GP-3300 Series

-- When a logic program is "enabled," a maximum 6% delay may occur temporarily. - When communicating a large volume of data (for example sequential address = 960 Words) on a PLC over Ethernet (for example Mitsubishi Electric's Q Series), a maximum 30% delay may occur. - When sending and receiving data using AGP Ethernet, take the scan time delay into consideration. - When data is communicated with a PLC (for example Mitsubishi Q Series) that has several Ethernet connections, a max 100% delay may occur. - When a large volume of data (for example 10KBytes) is communicated using Pro-Server EX (our product), a maximum 100% scan time delay may occur.
-When accessing memory for a large volume of data (for example, 10KBytes) with the Pro-Server EX, take the scan time delay into consideration. - When data is communicated with the MPI protocol, a maximum 30% delay may occur.
+- When a logic program is "enabled," a maximum 6% delay may occur temporarily. - When communicating a large volume of data (for example sequential address = 960 Words) on a PLC over Ethernet (for example Mitsubishi Electric's Q Series), a maximum 30% delay may occur. - When sending and receiving data using AGP Ethernet, take the scan time delay into consideration. - When data is communicated with a PLC (for example Mitsubishi Q Series) that has several Ethernet connections, a max 100% delay may occur. - When a large volume of data (for example 10K Bytes) is communicated using Pro-Server EX (our product), a maximum 100% scan time delay may occur.
+When accessing memory for a large volume of data (for example, 10K Bytes) with the Pro-Server EX, take the scan time delay into consideration. - When data is communicated with the MPI protocol, a maximum 30% delay may occur.

-■ AGP-3400/3500/3600/3750 Series
+■ GP-3400/3500/3600/3750 Series